robseb/Django2FPGAdemo/README.md

 * All **HTTP**-attaches are listed on the terminal as well

-# Creating a new Django read and show data from the FPGA fabric and to manage FPGA configurations
+# Creating a new Django to interact with the FPGA fabric
-Every Django project requiers at least one application.
+Every Django project requires at least one application (App).
 We will build an App to readout the Soft-IP ADC Interface (*Analog Devices LTC2308*) of a Terasic DE10-Standard- or Terasic DE10-Nano-Board and present the data in the web browser.
-As a secound feature it is also shown how to build with the Django Franework a Web application to configure the FPGA fabric and to mange all uploaded configuration files
+As a second feature, we will build a management interface for changing the FPGA configuration.

-*  The following command adds a new app called "BoardInteraction" to the project.
+*  The following command adds a new app called "*BoardInteraction*" to the project.
    ````bash
    python3 manage.py startapp BoardInteraction
    ````